routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/text-input-regex.png"
-  alt="A form with a regex-validated API key field generated from a Routegy schema" width="75%"
+  alt="A form with a regex-validated API key field generated from a Routegy pattern" width="75%"
 />

 ### Passwords and other masked inputs

 ::: warning
 Be extremely careful requesting sensitive data in your apps.
-If you're unsure about how best to process sensitive data, please contact us at [support@routegy.com](mailto:support@routegy.com)
+If you're unsure about how best to process sensitive data, please contact us at [support@routegy.com](mailto:support@routegy.com).
 :::

 Masked text inputs can be helpful in collecting sensitive information like passwords.
 To render one, simply the `kind` property of that fields t `password` in the pattern descriptor.